chigkim/VOCR/README.md

     * This will install HOme Brew, Tesseract, and Image Magick.
     * When it asks for a password, you need to enter password for an administrator account with root privilage.
     * It will download large data and compile, so the Installation may take a long time depending on your internet speed and system resources.
+    * Read through the terminal output and make sure there's is no error before proceeding to next step.
 * Press vo+shift+m on "Import VOCR Macros.app" and choose open.
 This will allow the unsigned app to run.
 * Rename the macro OCR Front Window to match your screen size.
 For example OCR Front Window 13 for Macbook Pro 13 inch.